marklogic-community/pipes/java-middle-tier/readme.md

 Open a browser and point to http://localhost:9081

 After login the pipes core modules and the user defined functions will be reoaded into MarkLogic backend.

+## Debugging

+Following list of trace events are available:

+* pipes-vpp an pipes-vpp-details => all logs for the vppBackendService
+* pipes-graphHelper and pipes-graphHelper-details => all logs for the pipes-graphHelper module
+* pipes-coreFuntions => all logs for the coreFunctions module
+* pipes-core and pipes-core-details => all logs for the core module